moditect/moditect/README.md

 to the runtime image.
 * `noManPages`: No man pages will be added
 * `noHeaderFiles`: No native header files will be added
+* `bindServices`: Link service provider modules and their dependencies

 Once the image has been created, it can be executed by running: